-Check out this article on what exactly is a shared inbox and how it works.
+Unsure whether shared inboxes could make sense in your company?
+Feel free to check out this article on what exactly is a shared inbox and how it works.

 If Google notices suspicious activity in your account they’ll send you a notification.
 It may be that there are sign-ins from an unfamiliar location or an unfamiliar device.
 Ideally you should also manually review your account at least once a month to make sure that no suspicious activity has taken place.

 To review your account, click on the link 'Details' located on the right hand side of the footer of your mailbox.

 You’ll see a list of sign-ins and alerts that have been blocked, including sign-ins from new devices.

 Should you notice unusual activity, try to recall why this activity seems unfamiliar.
 If you can’t recall the activity and you’re unsure as to why it exists, your best action is to change your password immediately and enable 2-factor authentication (remember step 1 above?).

 Step 5: Check your account filters for forwarding emails

 It’s important that you to ensure that there are no active filters in your account which may be forwarding your email to a third-party email address.
 This check is simple: Go to your Gmail Settings' page and click on the Filters tab.
 Look for filters you haven’t authorised or don't use and delete them.